markus7017/myfiles/shelly/READMEbeta.md

 If the Shelly devices are not on the same network you could try to add them manually.
 However, devices in different networks have not been tested yet (please post a comment in the community thread if you are successful).

-## Reporting a problem/bug
+### Reporting a problem/bug

-If you encounter a problem you could put the device into DEBUG or TRACE mode
+If you encounter a problem you could put the device into DEBUG or TRACE mode.
+Check the community thread first - maybe others already solved the problem: https://community.openhab.org/t/shelly-binding/

 - open OH console (execute "openhab-cli console")
-- set the debug level ("log:set DEBUG org.openhab.binding.shelly")
+- set the debug level ("log:set DEBUG org.openhab.binding.shelly" or "log:set TRACE org.openhab.binding.shelly" for even more details)
 - issue command or wait until problem occurs

-- post an extract of openhab.log to the community thread (or send the author a PM - make sure the log extract has enough information, some more lines are fine)
+Create a new Issue here: https://github.com/openhab/openhab-addons/issues Use [shelly] as prefix for the subject, add a specific title and exact description of the problem.
+You might want to send me a PM to give me a heads-up that there is a new Issue, include the link

-## Feature Request
+### Feature Request

 Any comment or feature request is welcome.
 Post the idea to the community thread, all of us will benefit.
+Create a new Issue here: https://github.com/openhab/openhab-addons/issues Use [shelly] as prefix for the subject, add a specific title and exact description of the request.
+You might want to send me a PM to give me a heads-up that there is a new Issue, include the link

 ## Other devices

 Check the README.md for supported devices.
-If you have one of those devices send a PM to marks7017 and we could work on the implementation/testing.
+If you have one of those devices send me a PM and we could work on the implementation/testing.

 ## Supporting new devices